HMS Barbadoes (1804): Royal Navy frigate

 Then in November Barbadoes captured the French privateer Heureux of ten 6-pounder guns and 80 men.
 She was nine days out of Guadaloupe and had made no captures.
 During the chase Heureux had thrown all her guns overboard.

 On 8 April 1805 Barbadoes captured the French privateer Desirée, of 14 guns and 71 men.
 Desirée replied to several broadsides with small arms fire, and as a result suffered seven men killed or wounded.

 In June 1805 Barbadoes was in company with Netley as they escorted a convoy of 15 merchant vessels back to Britain.
 They had the misfortune on 8 June to encountered a Franco-Spanish fleet under Admiral Villeneuve.
 The two British warships managed to escape, but Villeneuve's fleet captured the entire convoy, valued at some five million pounds.
 Villeneuve sent the convoy to Guadeloupe under the escort of the frigate Sirène.
 On her way Sirène encountered several British frigates.
 She escaped after burning the merchantmen.

 Barbadoes arrived at Portsmouth on 17 June and was laid up.
 Between May 1809 and June 1810 she underwent a large repair.
 Captain Brian Hodgson commissioned her in May 1810 and sailed for the East Indies on 5 September.
 Early into the voyage, on 22 september, Barbadoes captured Gallicia and General Palafox.
 In July 1811 Hodgson transferred to HMS Owen Glendower (1808), and Captain Edward Rushworth replaced him on Barbadoes.

 On 25 August 1811, Barbados, Captain Rushworth, and Hotspur captured Eseperance, of Havre de Grace, and Guillaume Chorede (or Guillaume Chere), from Cherbourg, both laden with timber.
 The captured vessels arrived in Portsmouth.

 On 7 September 1811 Barbadoes was in company with the brig-sloop Goshawk cruising eastward of Cape Barfleur.
 There they encounter seven French gun-brigs coming from Boulogne.
 Each gun-brig carried three long 24-pounder guns and a mortar, and a crew of 75 men.
 Barbadoes and Goshawke chased the gunbrigs into Calvados, driving one of them on shore.

-Barbadoes subsequently sailed on 23 November to Jamaica as escort to a large fleet of merchantmen.
+Barbadoes subsequently sailed on 23 November to Jamaica as an escort to a large fleet of merchantmen.
 Captain Rushworth died on 14 June 1812, aged 25.
 Rushworth's replacement was Captain Thomas Huskisson.